Frequently Asked Questions (FAQs)

 • Sometimes, working students make too much money and are discontinued because they are over the income limits.
 If that happens, those students are no longer eligible.
 Your WTW case will close.

-• We will contact students as needed to complete ITP/SEPs, orientation, and CEPs.
+• We will contact students as needed to complete an ITP, orientation, and CEPs.
 Please show up for scheduled appointments or that may cause you to lose services.

 • If a student becomes ineligible during a semester, we can still provide counseling services but can no longer expend any funds on that student (i.e., work study, supplies, childcare, etc.).
 The student will also lose priority registration unless they are part of another program that provides that service.